mavin2009/complaints/readme.md

 # Survey of Language Faults

-### A Rigorous Study on the Idiosyncrasies and Pitfalls of Popular Programming Languages
+### A Study on the Idiosyncrasies and Pitfalls of Popular Programming Languages

 ---